Tips for Formatting Your Blog Content

 - A Single Focused Topic – focus on one topic at a time, if you veer off, save into another document and get back on topic

-- Web Friendly Colors and Fonts – fonts and colors are not all created equal, some play nicer on the web than others (web safe colors and fonts)
+- Web Friendly Colors and Fonts – fonts and colors are not all created equal, some play nicer on the web than others (fonts) and

 - Short Simple Sentences – people dislike large wordy paragraphs because it’s very hard to read online (plus remember we all have shorter attention spans)